Purdue Pharma in discussion on $10 billion-$12 billion offer to settle opioid lawsuits: sources

 RESTRUCTURING

 The settlement offer was first reported by NBC.
-Paul Hanly, a lead attorney for the plaintiffs, in an e-mail, replied only "Made up.
+Paul Hanly, a lead attorney for the plaintiffs, in an email, replied only "Made up.
 Ridiculous," when asked to confirm NBC's report.
 Asked to clarify after Reuters confirmed the report, he did not respond.

 Representatives for the Sackler family declined to comment and a representative for the state attorneys general did not immediately respond to a request for comment.